Amy Pond: Television

-Amelia Pond is introduced in the first episode of the fifth series (2010), "The Eleventh Hour", as a seven-year-old girl living with only her aunt when the Doctor (Matt Smith) crashes into her front yard one night.
+Amelia Pond is introduced in the first episode of the fifth series (2010), "The Eleventh Hour", as a seven-year-old Scottish girl living with only her aunt when the Doctor (Matt Smith) crashes into her front yard one night.
 She asks him to investigate an unusual crack in her wall, but he is interrupted by an alert from the TARDIS.
 He promises Amelia that he will return in five minutes, but is inadvertently late by twelve years.
 In the intervening period, Amelia's family and friends believe the Doctor is just her imaginary friend; her insistence that he is real leads to her being treated by psychiatrists.
 When the Doctor returns, Amy is nineteen years old and working as a kissogram.
 She helps him save Earth from the galactic police force, the Atraxi, and when he returns two years later she begins travelling with him as his companion.
 At the end of "Flesh and Stone", Amy reveals that they had left Earth on the eve of her marriage to Rory Williams (Arthur Darvill) and attempts to seduce the Doctor.
 The Doctor finds Rory and takes him and Amy to 16th century Venice on an intended romantic date after which Rory continues travelling with them.
 In "Amy's Choice", Amy is pressured to resolve her conflicted feelings for the Doctor and Rory and realises the depth of her love for Rory.
 At the end of "Cold Blood", Rory is killed by a Silurian, then is erased from history by the cracks in the universe.
 Because he is part of Amy's own time-line, she ceases to remember him.
 The Doctor takes Amy to 19th century France to lessen his guilt about Rory's loss and she forms a close friendship with famed painter Vincent van Gogh (Tony Curran).